OfficeDev/office-js-docs-pr/docs/develop/overview-authn-authz.md

 ### Authenticate with the Microsoft identity platform

 Your add-in can sign in users using the [Microsoft identity platform](/azure/active-directory/develop) as the authentication provider.
 Once you have signed in the user, you can then use the Microsoft identity platform to authorize the add-in to [Microsoft Graph](/graph) or other services managed by Microsoft.
-You can use this approach when SSO through Office is unavailable.
+Use this approach as an alternate sign-in method when SSO through Office is unavailable.
 Also, there are scenarios in which you want to have your users sign in to your add-in separately even when SSO is available; for example, if you want them to have the option of signing in to the add-in with a different ID from the one with which they are currently signed in to Office.

 It's important to note that the Microsoft identity platform does not allow its sign in page to open in an iframe.
 When an Office Add-in is running on *Office on the web*, the task pane is an iframe.
 This means that you'll need to open the sign-in page by using a dialog box opened with the Office dialog API.
 This affects how you use authentication helper libraries.
 For more information, see [Authentication with the Office dialog API](auth-with-office-dialog-api.md).